 Under the supervision and with the participation of our management, including our principal executive officer and principal financial officer, we conducted an evaluation of the effectiveness of the Company's internal control over financial reporting as of April 2, 2022 as required by Securities Exchange Act of 1934.
 In making this assessment, we used the criteria set forth in the framework in Internal Control-Integrated Framework (2013 Framework) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-Based on our evaluation under the framework in Internal Control-Integrated Framework, and the existence of a material weakness related to a deficiency in internal control over financial reporting regarding the design of its control to consider all relevant terms within executive employment agreements and the related application of relevant authoritative accounting guidance for stock-based compensation awards, our management concluded that our internal control over financial reporting was not effective as of April 2, 2022.
+Based on our evaluation under the framework in Internal Control-Integrated Framework, our management concluded that our internal control over financial reporting was effective as of April 2, 2022.